 Owners of income-producing properties that are listed in or eligible for the National Register of Historic Places may take advantage of a 20% Federal tax credit.
 The credit is 20% of the amount spent on qualifying historic rehab expenditures.

-You can learn more about these incentive and others along with additional historic resources at preservation.lacity.org
+You can learn more about these incentive and others along with additional historic resources at planning.lacity.org

 At Fusion, we understand that your historic home or building captures a timeless moment in history.
 When it comes to replacing exterior and interior elements, the experts at Fusion are extremely knowledgeable and are ready to help you every step of the way.
 Preserve your historic property’s original charm while reaping the rewards that The Mills Act and other incentives offer to qualified owners.
 Fusion has been installing and replacing windows and doors for over 15 years and can guide you through the industry’s finest products and customized options to match your preferred style.